utumno86/BlogPosts/TechAdvice.md

 Getting Into Tech
 =================

 I started with almost no coding background and went through a bootcamp called The Iron Yard.
 TIY was regional, but these coding bootcamps exist all over the place.
-TIY itself is now defunct, but the people who were involved with the Tampa/St.Pete campus went on to start the [Suncoast Developer's Guild](https://suncoast.io/).
-TIY was a big time commitment and expensive, but it was very valuable for establishing connections with the community, and it was ultimately through connections with them that I got both of the developer positions I've held.
+The bootcamp itself is now defunct, but the people who were involved with the Tampa/St.Pete campus went on to start the [Suncoast Developer's Guild](https://suncoast.io/), which has it's own bootcamp.
+Attending a bootcamp was a big time commitment and expensive, but it was very valuable for establishing connections with the community, and it was ultimately through connections with them that I got both of the developer positions I've held.

 A couple of caveats though.
 Since there aren't really any certifications or anything, basically what you are buying when you go to these things is knowledge and connections.
 You can get both elsewhere and more cheaply; it's just a matter of how much structure and people pointing you in the right direction you need.
 By the same token, you can go through one of these programs and come out unemployable (I know several people who did).
 Basically if you go in, you have to give it your all and make sure that you come up with something great for your final project so that you can present it to potential employers.